Prelude—A Villanelle against the Villain

 He’ll down the enemy and won’t be stayed

-Though one might wish for some deliberation.
+Though one might wish for a sign of mentation.

 And while as subtle as a hand-grenade